infinum/flutter-bits/common_state_handling/README.md

           ...
 ```

-In same fashion you can build specific error for some requests.
+In the same fashion, you can build specific errors for some requests.
 If you return `null` the widget will fallback to generic error.
-That way you can handle just some errors like:
+That way you can handle just some error like:

 ```dart
 InLayoutRequest<Weather, FetchWeatherBloc>(